-Gary Sanson will be showing a series of mixed media Neo-Expressionist drawings and paintings that he has been working on over the last six years at the Artisan Depot in Cowan July 17-August 30.
-A meet the artist reception will … Continue reading
+Gary Sanson’s series of mixed media Neo-Expressionist drawings and paintings that he has been working on over the last six years is on show at the Artisan Depot in Cowan July 17-August 30.
+A meet the artist reception was held … Continue reading

 Stop by and see Nancy Wallace’s wonderful hand made books at Locals in Sewanee.
 Her books are right in front with a lovely owl!
 Need to see more?
 Don’t forget the Artisan Depot!